Sterling awaits Brexit deal confirmation, approaches 2-1/2-year high | Business

 Sterling awaits Brexit deal confirmation, approaches 2-1/2-year high

+Berenberg analyst Kallum Pickering said a deal would remove a major downside risk to the UK economy.
+It would "unlock significant investment in UK and support the recovery once the ongoing coronavirus shock starts to fade as well as provide a positive backdrop for UK equities and sterling heading into 2021," Pickering wrote in a note to clients.

+While the pound and UK stocks have rallied strongly in recent weeks as optimism grew over a last-minute deal, the consensus is most UK assets remain undervalued and will gain further once a deal is confirmed.
+Pound options also calmed, with one-week implied volatility, a gauge of expected swings -- at the lowest since Dec.
+1 at 9.6%.
+It is down more than 7 percentage points since the first report of an imminent Brexit deal emerged on Wednesday.

-FTSE mid-cap stocks, which are more oriented towards the domestic UK economy, rose 0.7% to the highest since February.
-"We are overweight UK domestic equities and slightly overweight sterling," analysts at Candriam told clients.
+FTSE mid-cap stocks, which are more oriented towards the domestic UK economy, rose 0.6% hitting the highest since February.
+Asset manager Candriam told clients it was overweight UK domestic equities and sterling.

 - READ MORE ON: